 Leading individual in both independent legal directories (Chambers UK and The Legal 500), commercial litigation expert Craig Williams has an excellent reputation for solving disputes in the corporate sector.
 Described as a “phenomenally good solicitor”, Craig has been singled out for his “unflappability” and praise for providing “pragmatic, impartial advice”.
 Appointed a partner at B P Collins LLP in 2010, he specialises in resolving disputes in the factoring and trade finance, waste management and environmental sectors, where he has also acted for corporate clients on a number of regulatory matters.

 Craig also shares his skills with clients in the private sector, handling a range of matters involving wills, trusts and probate.
-He has a particular emphasis on contentious inheritance disputes and is an Associate Member of ACTAPS.
+He has a particular emphasis on contentious inheritance disputes and is a member of ACTAPS.
 He built up an impressive track record at court and a vast amount of experience in dealing with litigation on the validity of testamentary documents, claims under the Inheritance (Provision for Family and Dependents) Act 1975 and disputes regarding the administration of trusts and estates.

 In his spare time, Craig enjoys the challenges of rock climbing and mountain walking.

 To find out more about our cookies policy, please visit here.